Lauren M. Christman, LMT, CBSI/KMI, CCST

 Looking back, I can see that I began a deeper cycle of learning in 1999, with the decision to pursue certification in each of my specialties.
 Although I had been practicing these methods for some time, I wanted a more comprehensive understanding of each method on its own terms, and importantly, how they related to each other.

-From 1999-2004, I completed a certification program in craniosacral work (biomechanical and biodynamic) with Ursula Popp, LAc.
-From 2003-2004, I completed a certification in Structural Integration (KMI) with Tom Myers, author of Anatomy Trains.
+From 1999-2004, I completed a certification program in craniosacral work (biomechanical and biodynamic) with Ursula Popp, LAc, and assisted in her classes for several years.
+From 2003-2004, I completed a certification in Structural Integration (KMI) with Thomas Myers, author of Anatomy Trains.
 From 2005-2009, I have completed the coursework for certification in Visceral Manipulation through the Barral Institute.
 From 2010 forward, my continuing education has focused on neural manipulation, a gentle method that frees the nerves using osteopathic methods.

 Before entering the massage field, I worked as a free-lance writer and program coordinator for educational non-profits.
-I earned a master's degree in creative writing (University of Washington, 1990) and a bachelor's degree in Non-Violence and Power Dynamics (self-designed major from Brown University, 1987.)
+I earned a master's degree in creative writing (MFA, University of Washington, 1990) and a bachelor's degree in Non-Violence and Power Dynamics (BA, self-designed major from Brown University, 1987.)

 Recent blog posts